2018 Downtown Living Tour Stops

 239 East Water Street

-Set in historic Hanover Square – the oldest neighborhood in the City of Syracuse – 239 East Water Street is the newest project by the design team of Urban Realty Group and R.F.
+Set in historic Hanover Square – the oldest neighborhood in the City of Syracuse – The Lofts at 239 are the newest design by Urban Realty Group and R.F.
 Esposito.
-Two loft units are planned, which will include many of the unique modern amenities faithful tour-goers may remember from the design team’s Lofts at 235, seen on the 2017 Downtown Living Tour.
+Two loft units are planned, which will include many of the unique modern amenities faithful tour-goers may remember from the design team’s Lofts at 235, seen on the 2017 Downtown Living Tour (click here for reference).

 GrangeX is a $3.4 million expansion of the Historic Grange Building renovation project completed in 2012.
 Scheduled for completion in July 2018, GrangeX will feature nine executive apartment homes including three flats, and six townhouse style units with private balconies.
 Together, GrangeX and the Historic Grange will contain a total of 12 executive apartment homes and include private on-site parking.
 Designed by Open Atelier Architects, the GrangeX units have an edgy and contemporary feel that is sure to appeal to a diverse population.
 Located in the heart of the Historic Hanover Square district, the combined property is the perfect fit for empty nesters and/or business executives seeking the charm and excitement of downtown living.